 UNIT 1: Nature and Significance of Science

-- 1.1 Nature of Science - 1.2 Correlation of Science with other subjects - 1.3 Importance of Science in school curriculum - 1.4 Relationship of Science and Society - 1.5 Role of Science for Sustainable development, Impact of Science on Environment
+- 1.1 Nature of Science. - 1.2 Correlation of Science with other subjects. - 1.3 Importance of Science in school curriculum. - 1.4 Role of Science for Sustainable development, Impact of Science on Environment.

 UNIT 2: Planning for Instruction